Episode #5 – Artists Do Not Think Like Sane People

 When asked (and he was asked by the building owner and the fire department!) he had a ready 3-word answer.
 “I had to.”

 “What does that mean?” asked the fuming fire chief.

 It was right at that point the artist was reminded that artists do not think like sane people.

 Well, wait, of course there have been insane artists!
 But we would have to go into all kinds of psycho-technical language to define what we mean by “insane” – Was Pollock, an alcoholic, insane?
 When Van Gogh cut off his ear, was he insane?
-Does Dali, showing up for a book signing in a scuba outfit, illustrate insanity?
+Does Dali, showing up for a book signing wearing a scuba outfit, or arriving in a Rolls Royce with 1,000 heads of cauliflower, illustrate insanity?